Housing (Temporary Accommodation) Act 1944

 The Housing (Temporary Accommodation) Act 1944 (7 & 8 Geo.
 6. c.
-36) is an Act of the Parliament of the United Kingdom which was passed in order to provide solutions to the housing crisis which occurred at the end of World War II.
+36) was an Act of the Parliament of the United Kingdom which was passed in order to provide solutions to the housing crisis which occurred at the end of World War II.

-The Act was the responsibility of the Ministry of Reconstruction, and came in response to the recommendations of the Burt Committee, which had been established in 1942.
+The act was the responsibility of the Ministry of Reconstruction, and came in response to the recommendations of the Burt Committee, which had been established in 1942.

 The government aimed to provide enough homes for each family who required an individual dwelling, which it perceived had been the situation in 1939 prior to the outbreak of war.
 However, the Blitz had rendered some 450,000 homes either completely destroyed or uninhabitable.
 A secondary intention of the act was the completion of the pre-war slum clearance project.

-The Act provided for a number of strategies to solve the housing crisis:
+The act provided for a number of strategies to solve the housing crisis: